-A two-semester course focusing on writing in the workplace, this class emphasizes topics in the fields of professional and technical writing.
+A course focused on writing in the workplace, this class emphasizes topics in the fields of professional and technical writing.
 Traditional materials and electronic media, including correspondence, manuals, reports, proposals, portfolios, design elements, presentations, application materials, and interviews, are covered.
-While the first part of the course is introductory, students will conduct research, develop a portfolio, and prepare writing for publication in the second half of the course.
-Prerequisites: ENG 101, 102 and at least one semester of Literature for ENG 314.
-ENG 314 is a prerequisite for ENG 414.
-ENG 314, Fall; ENG 414, Spring.
+Prerequisites: ENG 101, 102 and at least one semester of Literature.
+Fall on-line.